Originally published: June 2026

 • Beyond 94 is an interactive website teens can use to monitor progress on the Truth and Reconciliation Commission’s 94 Calls to Action.

-• Indigenous peoples and cultures is a collection of resources teens can use to explore Indigenous histories, languages, cultural practices and spiritual beliefs.
+• Indigenous Peoples and cultures is a collection of resources teens can use to explore Indigenous histories, languages, cultural practices and spiritual beliefs.

 Teach your teen to stand up to injustice

-Encourage teens to take a stand against unfair or unjust treatment of Indigenous peoples and communities.
+Encourage teens to take a stand against unfair or unjust treatment of Indigenous Peoples and communities.
 Help them brainstorm ways they can offer support.

 For example, they can: